Frank Frazetta

-Frank Frazetta (born Frank Frazzetta /frəˈzɛtə/; February 9, 1928 – May 10, 2010) was an American artist known for themes of fantasy and science fiction, noted for comic books, paperback book covers, paintings, posters, LP record album covers, and other media.
-He is often referred to as the "Godfather of fantasy art", and one of the most renowned illustrators of the 20th century.
-He was also the subject of a 2003 documentary Painting with Fire.
+Frank Frazetta (born Francesco Alfredo Frazzetta /frəˈzɛtə/; February 9, 1928 – May 10, 2010) was an American artist known for themes of fantasy and science fiction, noted for comic books, paperback book covers, paintings, posters, LP record album covers, and other media.

 Frazetta was inducted into the comic book industry's Will Eisner Comic Book Hall of Fame, the Jack Kirby Hall of Fame, the Society of Illustrators Hall of Fame, the Science Fiction Hall of Fame, and was awarded a Life Achievement Award from the World Fantasy Convention.

 Early life

-Born Frank Frazzetta in Sheepshead Bay, New York, located in Brooklyn.
+Born Frank Frazzetta in Sheepshead Bay, New York, located in Brooklyn, to an Italian-American family.
 Frazetta removed one "z" from his last name early in his career to make his name seem less "clumsy".
 The only boy in a family with three sisters, he spent much time with his grandmother, who began encouraging him in art when he was two years old.
 In 2010, a month before his death, he recalled that:

 When I drew something, she would be the one to say it was wonderful and would give me a penny to keep going.
 Sometimes I had nothing left to draw on but toilet paper.
 As I got older, I started drawing some pretty wild things for my age.
 I remember the teachers were always mesmerized by what I was doing, so it was hard to learn anything from them.
 So I went to art school when I was a little kid, and even there the teachers were flipping out.

 At age eight, Frazetta attended the Brooklyn Academy of Fine Arts, a small art school run by Italian instructor Michele Falanga. "[H]e didn't teach me anything, really," Frazetta said in 1994.
 "He'd come and see where I was working, and he might say, 'Very nice, very nice.
 But perhaps if you did this or that.'
 But that's about it.
 We never had any great conversations.
 He spoke very broken English.
 He kind of left you on your own.
 I learned more from my friends there."

+Frazetta was a gifted baseball player, and at nineteen received the most valuable player award in his local Parade Grounds League.
+In 1948 the New York Giants offered him a professional contract, but he declined in favour of a career as an artist.